||99 > 96

 My role in your academic experience is to be your coach or trainer: I guide you, point you in the right direction, knowing that you are the ones who do all the work.
 I expect you to assume an active role in your learning process.

 Attendance is mandatory

-Art and art history courses are performance-based classes, and interaction with peers and the professor cannot be duplicated outside of class.
+Media theory, practice and history courses are performance-based classes, and interaction with peers and the professor cannot be duplicated outside of class.
 Regular class participation and continuous faculty evaluation

 are crucial elements of the learning process.
 One cannot participate,